datacamp/courses-introduction-to-python/chapter4.md

 np_x[1]
 ```

-The script on the right already contains code that imports `numpy` as `np`, and stores both the height and weight of the MLB players as Numpy arrays.
+The script on the right already contains code that imports `numpy` as `np`, and stores both the height and weight of the MLB players as `numpy` arrays.

 *** =instructions
 - Subset `np_weight`: print out the element at index 50.